William Ronan

 William John Ronan (November 8, 1912 – October 15, 2014) was an American public servant and academic who founded and served as the first chairman of New York City's Metropolitan Transportation Authority, from 1968 to 1974.
 He subsequently served as chairman of the Port Authority of New York and New Jersey from 1974 until 1977 and remained on the board of the Port Authority until 1990.
 Prior to entering state government as a key aide to Governor Nelson Rockefeller of New York in 1958, he was a professor of government at New York University and served as dean of NYU's graduate school of public service from 1953 to 1958.

-Education
+Early life and education

+William John Ronan was born in Buffalo, New York to William and Charlotte Ronan (née Ramp).
+His father was a businessman and his mother was a homemaker.
+He was raised Episcopalian and was of Irish-Alsatian descent.
+Both parents were "fervent" Democrats.
 Ronan graduated from Syracuse University in 1934, and earned a doctoral degree from New York University in international law and diplomacy.
 He became dean at NYU and helped establish the Wagner School of Public Service from 1953 to 1958.